TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_cell_region.rst

      --resolution 1kb \
      --odir output

-If you are use the ChromBERT Singularity image, you can run the command as follows:
+If you are using the ChromBERT Singularity image, you can run:

 .. code-block:: bash